WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 ### Frost
 - Reworked Brain Freeze feature.
 The movement speed reduction now happens automatically.
 The restrain is coupled to sorcery points and a single saving throw.
 This should make the feature more reliable and less time consuming.

-\columnbreak

-<br/>

 - Replaced Spell Sculptor with Ring of Frost.
 A big AoE to slow down a big area and potentially freezing creatures within.

-### Errata 1
+### Errata
 - Some spelling issues that had to be fixed, small errata, and a change to how Time Warp was worded.

-### Errata 2
-- Replaced Tasha's Couldorn reprint with sidebar.
+- Replaced Tasha's Cauldron reprint with sidebar.

-### Errata 3
-- Changed *arcane explosion* wording to read like similar spells.
+- Added missing ability to turn spell slots to sorcery points.
-- Added "on successful save" wording to *alextrasza’s fury.*
+- Added Cantrip Formulas feature to 3rd level.
-- Changed *icy touch* to break on any damage or when something spends its action to free the creature.
+- Added Sorcerous Versatility as a sub-feature of Ability Score Improvement.
+- Artwork and formatting changes.

+\columnbreak

+<br/>

 ## Credits